msrikala/Event_outcome/readme.md

 # Determining  Event Outcomes: The case of #fail
-This repository includes the annotated datasets used in the paper.

 ## Datasets
 This folder contains the annotated datasets used in the project and it has the following files: